The History of OpenVPN

-As he grew up, Francis developed a passion for technology.
-“I had the hunger to learn more, explore more, and find more, and it was never ending for me.”
-Through his studies he became even more interested in math and science, and in his early 20s he knew it was time to pursue his passions.
-He left Iraq and applied for asylum in Sweden, and a year later his family followed him there.
+As he grew up, Dinha developed a passion for technology.
+“I had a hunger to learn more, explore more, and find more — it was never ending for me.”
+Through his studies his knowledge of math and science grew, and in his early 20s he knew it was time to pursue his education more fully.
+He fled Iraq and applied for asylum in Sweden, at first making the journey alone before his family was able to join him a year later.
 He learned the Swedish language, and began furthering his education at the Linköping University where he studied applied physics, electrical engineering, and computer engineering.
 In his early 30s, he was given the opportunity to move to the United States to work as a programmer for a technology company in Dallas, Texas.
 He took that opportunity, moved to Texas with his family, learned his fourth language, and established himself as an authority in the technology field.

-Fast-forward to late 2001, and James Yonan was traveling through Central Asia.
-In order to work, James had to remotely connect to his office, and this connection was often through Asian and Russian internet providers.
-Connecting through servers in countries with such untrustworthy security practices gave James no small concern about his online safety.
+James Yonan likewise had a long career in computer science before starting OpenVPN.
+He was the architect of TSE, a platform for rigorously evaluating the statistical fitness of financial trading models, and was also an early pioneer in the effort to create C language and Unix tools for the original IBM PC.
+In 2001, he was traveling through Central Asia and needed to remotely connect to his office for work.
+The only connection available to do so was often through Asian and Russian internet providers, and connecting through servers in countries which often had deeply untrustworthy security practices gave Yonan no small concern about his online safety.
 He realized that as long as his information was transmitted over unsecured connections, his data was vulnerable to attack.
-To address these issues, James authored the original open source VPN software, which he titled OpenVPN.
-At that point, OpenVPN was just a side project — James didn’t realize that he had just created a way to change the face of cybersecurity forever.
+To address these issues, Yonan authored the original open source VPN software, which he titled “OpenVPN.”
+At that point, OpenVPN was just a side project — Yonan didn’t realize that he had just created a way to change the face of cybersecurity forever.

-Francis happened to hear about the software that James developed, and as he looked into the project, Francis envisioned a product that could not only provide safety and security to people as they used the internet — but one that could provide freedom to those in oppressive countries like the one he had escaped.
-Francis contacted James and presented him with a business plan.
-From there, James and Francis joined forces and took OpenVPN to the market, with Francis as the CEO and James as the CTO.
-Through their joint efforts, OpenVPN quickly became the most trusted and downloaded VPN software in the world, with more than 60 million downloads since its inception.
+Through a series of coincidences, Dinha happened to hear about the software that Yonan developed.
+His interest piqued, he looked further into the project and was impressed with the potential; he began to envision a product that could not only provide safety and security to people as they used the internet — but freedom to those in oppressive countries like the one he had escaped.
+Dinha contacted Yonan and presented him with a business plan.
+From there, Yonan and Dinha joined forces and took OpenVPN to market, with Dinha serving as the CEO and Yonan as the CTO.
+Through their joint efforts, OpenVPN quickly became the most trusted and downloaded VPN protocol in the world, now with more than 60 million downloads since its inception.

-The core of OpenVPN Inc. has always been business-to-business (B2B), and Access Server was designed as an enterprise solution.
-This provides businesses of all sizes with access to an extensive list of enterprise-grade features, and serves as an alternative to higher-priced complex hardware systems that require costly maintenance.
-OpenVPN Access Server is a highly scalable and flexible virtual private network (VPN) solution.
-OpenVPN’s software-based platform and intuitive management interface makes it simple for an organization’s employees, branch offices, suppliers, or customers to gain secure and simple remote access to shared data, such as network file folders or client server applications.
+The core of OpenVPN has always been business-to-business (B2B), and the first product the two founders launched together was designed as an enterprise solution: Access Server.
+This tool provides businesses of all sizes with access to an extensive list of enterprise-grade features, and serves as an alternative to higher-priced complex hardware systems that require costly maintenance.
+OpenVPN Access Server is a highly scalable and flexible virtual private network (VPN), used to launch an enhanced platform that delivers secure applications to users.
+OpenVPN's intuitive software-based platform makes it simple for an organization's employees, branch offices, suppliers, or customers to gain secure and simple remote access to shared data, such as network file folders or client server applications.

-Today, VPNs are on the rise — Market Research Future reported that by 2022 the global VPN market would hit $106 billion.
-Media coverage of data breaches has brought business and network security into the spotlight, as well as the need for better access control and data security measures.
+The more that companies grow reliant on digital data, the more essential these tools become.
+In 2017, Market Research Future reported that by 2022 the global VPN market would hit $106 billion.
+Media coverage of data breaches has brought business and network security further into the spotlight, and there is a growing awareness of the need for better access control and data security measures.
 Organizations are realizing how important it is to use a VPN as part of their overall network security strategy.